Sanaa: Old City

-The Old City of Sanaʽa is recognised as a UNESCO World Heritage Site.
+The Old City of Sanaa is recognised as a UNESCO World Heritage Site.
 The old fortified city has been inhabited for more than 2,500 years and contains many intact architectural sites.
-The oldest, partially standing architectural structure in the Old City of Sanaʽa is Ghumdan Palace.
+The oldest, partially standing architectural structure in the Old City of Sanaa is Ghumdan Palace.
 The city was declared a World Heritage Site by the United Nations in 1986.
-Efforts are underway to preserve some of the oldest buildings some of which, such as the Samsarh and the Great Mosque of Sanaʽa, is more than 1,400 years old.
+Efforts are underway to preserve some of the oldest buildings some of which, such as the Samsarh and the Great Mosque of Sanaa, is more than 1,400 years old.
 Surrounded by ancient clay walls that stand 9–14 m high, the Old City contains more than 100 mosques, 12 hammams (baths), and 6,500 houses.
 Many of the houses resemble ancient skyscrapers, reaching several stories high and topped with flat roofs.
 They are decorated with elaborate friezes and intricately carved frames and stained-glass windows.

 One of the most popular attractions is Suq al-Milh (Salt Market), where it is possible to buy salt along with bread, spices, raisins, cotton, copper, pottery, silverware, and antiques.
 The 7th-century Jāmiʿ al-Kabīr (the Great Mosque) is one of the oldest mosques in the world.
 The Bāb al-Yaman ("Gate of the Yemen") is an iconised entry point through the city walls and is more than 1,000 years old.
 Traditionally, the Old City was composed of several quarters (hara), generally centred on an endowed complex containing a mosque, a bathhouse, and an agricultural garden (maqshama).
 Human waste from households was disposed of via chutes.
 In the mountain air, it dried fairly quickly and was then used as fuel for the bathhouse.
 Meanwhile, the gardens were watered using gray water from the mosque's ablution pool.